splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-librenms-integration.rst

    libre4

-A test LibreNMS incident will be sent into your VictorOps timeline.
+A test LibreNMS incident is sent into your Splunk On-Call timeline.

 .. image:: /_images/spoc/Incident.png

-And you are done!
-If you have any questions please reach out to victorops-support@splunk.com.
+Your LibreNMS integration is now configured successfully.

+Questions?
+Email victorops-support@splunk.com.